ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 ## One choice

 This is not a general election - a vote to Leave cannot be reversed in five years.

-If you're undecided, error on the side of caution.
+If you're undecided, err on the side of caution.
 Use your vote wisely - **vote Remain** on June 23rd.

 ### References